 Deciding what to keep and what to clear out of your life post-divorce can be an incredibly daunting task.
-Jewelry tends to carry significant emotional weight and while it can be difficult to part with some of ...
+Jewelry tends to carry significant emotional weight and can be difficult to part.
+However, doing so can...

 How Much Is My Ring Worth?March 23, 2017 - Diamond Articles

-The value of your ring is dependent on the following:
+The value of your ring or engagement ring is dependent on the following:

 - The center stone